A-DaRo/qia-challenge-2025/docs/caligo/phase_e_spec.md

 ### 5.1 Design Overview

-The protocol package implements the complete E-HOK workflow as SquidASM-compatible programs.
+The protocol package implements the complete $\binom{2}{1}$-OT workflow as SquidASM-compatible programs.
 The design uses a **template method pattern** where a base class defines the phase sequencing, and role-specific subclasses (Alice, Bob) implement phase behaviors.

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐